Never Ending Kashmir Dispute

 There was no prophet that started it all, nor was there a specific day to commemorate the commencement of this philosophy.

-And this ideal of universal love, acceptance and tolerance became the guiding principle for the land that came to be known as Hindustan or the Indian civilization.
+And this idea of universal love, acceptance and tolerance became the guiding principle for the land that came to be known as Hindustan or the Indian civilization.

 However, as one of the unwritten laws of nature, the virtues of compassion and benevolence when practiced in life, inevitably invite visitations from dark forces that tend to test the strength of these virtues to the hilt.